cardillan/mindcode/doc/syntax/SYNTAX-3-STATEMENTS.markdown

 while @unit == null;
 ```

-> [!NOTE]
-> In version 3.0.0, the `loop` keyword became optional.
-The keyword will be deprecated and then removed in a future release.

 ## Range Iteration Loops

 Loop over a range of values, in an inclusive or exclusive fashion.
 The `..` range operator indicates an inclusive range: